saniyaparvez13/intelligent-ai-attendance-system/README.md

 Traditional attendance systems are time-consuming, require manual record keeping, and are prone to errors.
 Teachers spend valuable classroom time calling names and maintaining registers.

-The **Intelligent AI Attendance System** provides an automated solution where teachers can take attendance using classroom images or voice input.
+The **Intelligent AI Attendance System** provides an AI-Powered solution where teachers can take attendance using classroom images or voice input.
 The system identifies registered students and records attendance digitally.

 The application provides separate dashboards for: